sarahdayan/frontstuff/_posts/2021-05-17-no-utility-classes-arent-the-same-as-inline-styles.md

 > Your brain rewards you for classifying new information into existing buckets.
 Looking for similarities is lower energy than understanding new differences. [...]
 Proclaiming that the new idea is the same as the old idea, gives you permission not to investigate it deeply, stick to the existing reality where you are an expert in the old idea, and the new ones are merely repackaging of your insight.

 Unless making discoveries is your job, there are few incentives for you to spend energy on distinguishing new concepts from known patterns.

-Saying that utility classes and inline styles are the same is more comfortable than digging deeper to understand the differences.
-This even more true if you don't instantly see any other benefit to utility-first CSS, which could otherwise fuel your curiosity.
+Equating utility classes and inline styles is more comfortable than digging deeper to understand the differences.
+This bears even more true if you're not instantly seeing any other benefit with utility-first CSS, which could otherwise pique your curiosity.

 Mathias follows up: